 Your heart is a horizon of endless possibilities. – Gemma Troy

-Surprise your loved one’s with a beautiful Mixed Media Wood Panel!
-Design your own Valentines (heart) pattern or create a customized name, word, or picture with this fun and easy project.
-Younger children might require a bit more assistance but they do love working with hammer and nails and are usually fascinated by the patterns they can create with string or rubber bands.
+Create your own heart string art with this fun and easy project!
+Younger children might require a bit more assistance but they do love working with hammer and nails and are usually fascinated by the patterns they can create with string or rubber bands!

 - Wood panel